mjimenezj/Portfolio/Projects/Project_1/README.md

 *You can read more about different scalers in https://scikit-learn.org/stable/modules/preprocessing.html*

-> Note: **Data leakage** occurs when information from the test set or future data influences the model during training, leading to unrealistic results and biased model evaluation.
+> Note: **Data Leakage** occurs when information from the test set or future data influences the model during training, leading to unrealistic results and biased model evaluation.
 This happens when the model has access to data it shouldn't, such as performing preprocessing (e.g., feature scaling) before splitting the dataset, or including features that are improperly correlated with the target.

 > Avoiding data leakage is crucial for obtaining an accurate evaluation of the model's performance on unseen data and **this is why Feature Scaling should be made after splitting the dataset**